 Nature of the Service

-Paratransit service is door-to-door public transportation for disabled persons who are unable to use regular public transit.
+The STO offers accessible bus routes (on the regular system) for people in wheelchair or with reduced mobility.
+As for paratransit service, it is a door-to-door public transportation for disabled persons who are unable to use regular public transit.
 This service is provided for the STO by a sub-contractor in the area served.

 To use paratransit, riders must first qualify for the service as defined by the Paratransit Eligibility Policy from the Quebec Ministry of Transport.

 This service does everything it can to respond to as many requests for transportation as possible.
 Co-ordinating the trips and the punctuality of every rider are essential for making the service as efficient and cost-effective as possible.

 Depending on the specific needs of riders, the STO's paratransit service uses four types of vehicles: adapted minibuses and taxis, and conventional minibuses and taxis.
 These vehicles all have access to the reserved lanes to ensure more rapid service.

 The Paratransit Service User's Guide can provide more information to supplement this section.